liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/03-repository-types.markdown

 # Repository Types [](id=repository-types)

-@product_name@'s Documents and Media lets you store files in a number of different ways and lets you access external repositories in addition to the built in document repository.
+@product@'s Documents and Media lets you store files in a number of different ways and lets you access external repositories in addition to the built in document repository.
 We'll explain how to set options for storing the Document Library's files and how to connect with external repository types that
-@product_name@ supports.
+@product@ supports.
 Let's start with Document Library store options.

 ## Document Library Store Options [](id=document-library-store-options)

-By default, @product_name@ uses a document library store option called Simple File Store to store documents and media files on the file system (local or mounted) of the server @product_name@'s running on.
+By default, @product@ uses a document library store option called Simple File Store to store documents and media files on the file system (local or mounted) of the server @product@'s running on.
 The store's default root directory is `[Liferay Home]/data/document_library`.
 You can specify a different root directory from within [System Settings](https://dev.liferay.com/discover/portal/-/knowledge_base/7-0/system-settings).
 To access System Settings, open the *Menu*